DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ### Direct conversion to EPUB with pandoc

-To make an EPUB of *Beowulf*, download the ['plain text' version](http://www.gutenberg.org/ebooks/16328) (the complete text of the book in a single file with no styling).
-In your Documents folder, make a sub folder named 'pandoc-test'.
+To make an EPUB of *Beowulf*, download the 'plain text' version (the complete text of the book in a single file with no styling). [^plain-text] In your Documents folder, make a sub folder named 'pandoc-test'.
 This is the folder where we’ll store and retrieve documents to be converted and which are made by pandoc.
 Save the file in this folder with the name beowulf.txt.
-Download and install pandoc [pandoc installation page](http://www.johnmacfarlane.net/pandoc/installing.html).
-Pandoc is working in the so-called command line mode and not in a user interface environment.
+Download and install pandoc. [^pandoc-installation-page] Pandoc is working in the so-called command line mode and not in a user interface environment.
 Hence you can’t ‘open’ the program and don’t see an icon.
 To convert the file into an EPUB follow the steps below.

 * First open the file with Microsoft Word or a similar program.
 Save the file as a docx-document, in the same folder called 'pandoc-test'.